 On your day of nothingness, you flow, like a warm summer breeze, smoothly through the waves of hours, no commitments.
 If you encounter any setbacks then the following grounders can help.

 Tea drinking in its natural simplicity and slow motion can facilitate the entrance inside one’s self.

-So do walking, hiking or swimming in nature.
+So walk, hike or swim in nature.
 In a busy city, one needs a calm area.

 Emptiness, simple design and spare floral or plant decoration can become helpful triggers to rest the flickering mind.